k4kpk/k4kpk.github.io/sota-guides/Black Balsam (W4C_CM-005).md

     * Ramp to US-23 S and go 21.8
     * R on US-23 S and go 11
     * R on US-23 S and go 40
-    * S on I-985 S
-    * S on I-85 S
+    * S on I-985 S and S on I-85 S

 #### Trail Guide

 * **Duration**: 0:30 up, 0:25 down, 0.7 miles
 * **Navigation**
-    * Follow the heavily eroded Art Loeb Trail about 1/2 mile through the forest to reach the alpine meadows.
+    * Follow the Art Loeb Trail about 1/2 mile through the forest to reach the alpine meadows.
 Cross the first Knob and continue to Black Balsam.
-Deeply eroded dirt trail plus some walks on exposed granite.
+Deeply eroded dirt trail plus walks on exposed granite.
 * **Trailhead altitude**: About 5895'
 * **Summit altitude**: 6214'
 * **Grid square**: EM85nh
 * **GPS tracks/waypoints**:
-    * Trailhead: 35.320654,-82.876193 (along the road - not at the parking for the restroom)
+    * Trailhead: 35.320654,-82.876193 (along road - not at restroom parking lot)
     * Summit: 35.328, -82.8746

 #### Summit Guide

-* Hang antenna from tree: no
-* Space to guy mast: yes
+* Hang antenna from tree: no.  Space to guy mast: yes.
-* Cell coverage: APRS OK.
+* Cell coverage: 2018: No AT&T; APRS OK.
 2016: AT&T Cell + internet.
-2017: No AT&T cell.
 * Unique features: a bald bald.